-Dr Brendan Mullane is a CONNECT Funded Investigator in the University of Limerick where he is also a Senior Research Fellow and leader of the Circuits and Systems Research Centre (CSRC), Department of Electronic & Computer Engineering.
+Dr. Brendan Mullane is a CONNECT Funded Investigator at the University of Limerick (UL) where he is currently a Senior Research Fellow for the Circuits and Systems Research group within the Department of Electronic and Computer Engineering.

 Funded Investigator University of Limerick UL Dense Low Energy